Do you know that tretinoin, the active ingredient in Retin A, breaks down in sunlight?

 1: Always apply it to your skin at bedtime, never use it during the day.

-2: Never apply it at the same time you also have products on your skin that contain glycolic acid or benzoyl peroxide.
+2: Never apply it at the same time you also have products on your skin that contain benzoyl peroxide.

 3: Always wait at least 15 to 30 minutes after washing your skin and applying any other skin care products before you apply tretinoin.
 I personally keep my tube of tretinoin on my bedside table and read a little to pass the time before I apply it.